spapas/spapas.github.io/content/react-redux-tutorial.rst

 ------------

-Continuing the series of React-related articles, we'll try to make a comprehensive introduction to the redux_ framework and its integrations with React, using the react-redux_ library.
-Redux can be used as an alternative to Flux (which we discussed in `next part, <{filename}react-flux-tutorial.rst>`_) to orchestrate the message passing between ui/components/data.
+Continuing the series of React-related articles, we'll try to make a comprehensive tutorial to the redux_ framework and its integrations with React, using the react-redux_ library.
+Redux can be used as an alternative to Flux (which we discussed in `a previous article <{filename}react-flux-tutorial.rst>`_) to orchestrate the message passing between ui/components/data.

-This introduction will also serve as an opinionated (my opinion) boilerplate project for creating react-redux Single Page Applications.
-I have used Django as the back end however you could use any server-side framework you like, the only thing Django does is offering a bunch of REST APIs from django-rest-framework.
+This tutorial will also produce as a result an opinionated (my opinion) boilerplate project for creating react-redux Single Page Applications.
+I have used Django as the back end however you could use any server-side framework you like, Django is only used for implementing a bunch of REST APIs through django-rest-framework.
+You may replace it with any other REST framework you like.

 I have also used ``browserify`` to pack the client-side code -- I prefer it from webpack as I find it much easier, clear and less-magical, and, since it fills all my needs I don't see any reason to take the webpack pill.

 All client side code is written in ES6 javascript using the latest trends -- I will try to explain anything I feel that is not very clear.

-Before continuing, I have to mention that although I will provide an introduction to redux, I will concentrate on the correct integration between redux, react-redux and React in a complex, production level application.
-So, before reading the rest of this article please make sure that you've read the introduction and basics sections of `redux documentation`_ and watch the `getting started with redux`_ from the creator of redux -- I can't recommend the videos enough, they are really great!
+Before continuing, I have to mention that although I will provide an (as comprehensive as possible) introduction to redux, I will concentrate on the correct integration between redux, react-redux and React in a complex, production level application.
+I'll try to explain everything I talk about, however, before reading the rest of this article I recommend reading the introduction and basics sections of `redux documentation`_ and watching the `getting started with redux`_ from the creator of redux -- I can't recommend the videos enough, they are really great!

+One final thing: This is a *really long* article (more than 100 kb).
+It will require a lot of time to read and understand it, especially if you are not familiar with the concepts described here.
+Please take your time when reading it and try verifying what I say here through the project that accompanies this article @ https://github.com/spapas/react-tutorial/, tag ``react-redux``.

 Introduction to redux
 ---------------------

+I have to say that I got interested in redux because of all that buzz this framework generated.
+However, I got really interested in it when I understood how close its philosophy was to functional programming - this, when combined with the usage of react functional components will enable you to write great code *and* (most important for me) really enjoy coding with it (if you like functional programming of course :) )

-Redux is a really great framework.
-It is simpler than the original Flux and more opinionated.
+Redux is simpler, having fewer and less complex concepts than the original Flux implementation and more opinionated - this is a good thing!

-It has three basic concepts:
+Here are the basic building blocks of redux:

 - One (and only one) **state**: It is an object that keeps the *global* state of your application.
 Everything has to be in that object, both data and ui.
-- A bunch of **actions**: These are objects that are created/dispatched when something happens (ui interaction, server response etc) with a mandatory property (their type) and a number of optional properties that define the data that accompanies each action.
+- A bunch of **actions**: These are simple objects that are created/dispatched when something happens (ui interaction, server response etc) with a mandatory property (their type) and a number of optional properties that define the data that accompanies each action.
 - A bunch of **action creators**: These are very simple functions that create action objects.
-Usually, there are as many action creators as actions (unless you use redux-thunk).
+Usually, there are as many action creators as actions (unless you use redux-thunk, we'll talk about it later).
 - One (and only one) **reducer**: It is a function that retrieves the current state and an action and creates the resulting state.
-One very important thing to keep in mind is that the reducer *must not* mutate the state but return *a new object when something changes*.
+This is the central component of a redux application - every action along with the current state will be passed to the reducer and the state of the application will be the resulting, new state.
 - One (and only one) **store**: It is an object that is created by redux and is used as a glue between the state, the reducer and the components

 The general idea/flow is:

 - Something (let's call it event) happens (i.e a user clicks a button, a timeout is fired, an ajax request responds)
 - An action describing that event is created by its the corresponding action creator and dispatched (i.e passed to the reducer along with the current state) through the store
-- The reducer is called with the current state object and the action as parameters
+- The dispach calls the reducer with the current state object and the action as parameters
 - The reducer checks the type of the action and, depending on the action type and any other properties this action has, creates a new state object
 - The store applies the new state to all components

-One thing we can see from the above is that redux is not react-only (although its general architecture fits perfectly with react) but could be also used with different view frameworks, or even with *no view framework*!
+One thing we can see from the above is that redux is not react-only (although its general architecture is a perfect fit to react) but could be also used with different view frameworks, or even with *no view framework*!

 A simple example